dusk125/sublime-betterbookmarks/README.md

 ]
 ```
 ## Settings
+#### verbose (true/false):
-verbose (true/false): Should BetterBookmarks print out things to the console (usually unseen by the user) when it's doing caching operations.
+Should BetterBookmarks print out things to the console (usually unseen by the user) when it's doing caching operations.

+#### auto_save_marks (true/false):
-auto_save_marks (true/false): Should BetterBookmarks save marks on when the current file is saved.
+Should BetterBookmarks save marks on when the current file is saved.

+#### load_marks_on_load (true/false):
-load_marks_on_load (true/false): Should BetterBookmarks load saved marks automatically when a file is opened.
+Should BetterBookmarks load saved marks automatically when a file is opened.

+#### cleanup_empty_cache_on_close (true/false):
-cleanup_empty_cache_on_close (true/false): If the cache is empty, should BetterBookmarks delete the cached mark file (for the file being closed).
+If the cache is empty, should BetterBookmarks delete the cached mark file (for the file being closed).

-layer_icons (name : {icon, scope}): What layers should be available in editor.
+#### layer_icons (name : {icon, scope}):
+What layers should be available in editor.
 Icon is the path to the icon file.
 Scope controls the shading of the icon.
 NOTE: All of those listed in the example can be edited/removed.

+#### default_layer (string):
-default_layer (string): What layer should be selected on start.
+What layer should be selected on start.

+#### layer_status_location ([string]):
-layer_status_location ([string]): Where, if anywhere, should BetterBookmarks show the user what layer they're on when they switch layers.
+Where, if anywhere, should BetterBookmarks show the user what layer they're on when they switch layers.
 This value can be any combination of the following possible values; you don't have to pick just one!

-	Possible values:
+##### Possible values:
-		"popup": Shows a popup with the name of the currently selected layer at the cursor location.
+* `popup`: Shows a popup with the name of the currently selected layer at the cursor location.
-		"temporary": Shows the layer name in the status bar for a brief amount of time.
+* `temporary`: Shows the layer name in the status bar for a brief amount of time.
-		"permanent": Shows the layer name in the status bar permanently (unless "permanent" is removed from the settings).
+* `permanent`: Shows the layer name in the status bar permanently (unless "permanent" is removed from the settings).

 #### Example
 ```
 {